josephwoodward/VSCodeILViewer/README.md

 ## Contributions

-Contributions of all shapes and sizes are welcome and very much encouraged.
+I would love contributions on IL Viewer and welcome contributions of all shapes and sizes.
+If you're interested in contributing then please feel free to let me know if you need any help getting started.